kaisucode/toffeeblr-server/README.md

 - [x] Model and controller tests
 - [x] Use proper error codes
 - [x] Posts resource
+- [ ] Save username in posts? or at least return usernames in the api
+- [ ] Image posts
 - [ ] Following/follower relationship
-- [ ] Update token when username is updated
 - [ ] Add user bio and avatar
 - [ ] Pagination
 - [ ] [Route to username instead of ID for users](https://stackoverflow.com/a/7735324)